 Name Plan Name (a) Number of Years Credited Service (#) (b) Present Value of Accumulated Benefit (\$) (c) Payments During Last Fiscal Year (\$)

 Steven E. Fass OneBeacon Pension Plan 23.0 635,135

-David T. Foy - -
+David T. Foy

-T. Michael Miller - -
+T. Michael Miller

-Robert.
-R. Lusardi
+Robert R. Lusardi

 Charles B. Chokel

 - (a) The OneBeacon Pension Plan, White Mountains' only tax-qualified defined benefit pension plan, was frozen effective December 31, 2002.
 Since inception, several predecessor plans have been merged in to the OneBeacon Pension Plan including the Folksamerica Holding Company, Inc. Employees Retirement Plan (the "Folksamerica Pension Plan").
 White Mountains has no related supplemental retirement plans.
 Messrs.
 Foy, Miller, Lusardi and Chokel are not entitled to receive pension benefits under the OneBeacon Pension Plan. - (b) All of Mr. Fass' years of service were earned under the Folksamerica Pension Plan.
-Due to the freeze, Mr. Fass' number of years of credited service and average annual compensation remain the same as they were on December 31, 2002. - (c) The annual benefit payable to Mr. Fass upon retirement at age 65 is \$63,160, payable as a single life annuity with 120 months of guaranteed payments.
-On March 2, 2007, Mr. Fass retired prior to attaining age 65 so his annual benefit payable has been reduced to \$41,355, payable as a single life annuity with 120 months of guaranteed payments.
-Alternatively, Mr. Fass may elect to receive a lump-sum payment of \$633,076 or such other equivalent annuity form of payment.
+Due to the freeze, Mr. Fass' number of years of credited service and average annual compensation remain the same as they were on December 31, 2002. - (c) On March 2, 2007, Mr. Fass retired and elected to receive a lump-sum payment of \$633,076.